Frederick C. Cuny Peace & Conflict Summer Program

 Courses

-Students will learn to think strategically about the challenges associated with attempting to establish the rule of law in a society emerging from conflict and to understand and analyze international and regional issues from a variety of theoretical and practical frameworks and perspectives.
+Students will learn to think strategically about the challenges of establishing the rule of law in a society emerging from conflict.
+They will also understand and analyze international and regional issues from various theoretical and practical frameworks and perspectives.

 Undergraduate students can take either two or three courses.
 Graduate students must take all three courses (9 credits total) and will receive an advanced graduate certificate from RIT Kosovo.